Warrant Officer John Edgar Wainwright, RAF

 The slightly strained look is due to the weather on the day.
 The winter of 1947 was memorably one of the coldest ever and the day was so bad they had to have pictures taken in a studio.
 Dad is clearly wearing a Warrant Officer's uniform in this picture.

-After some time working for Air India, in 1954 he joined the Metropolitan Police and was posted to a beat in Chelsea in West London.
+After some time working for Air India, in 1954 he joined the Metropolitan Police and was posted to a beat in Chelsea in West London, where we lived in a Police flat in Wray House in Elystan Street.

 He loved being given football duty and was a big fan of Fulham in the days of Johnny Haynes - that was in the days before hooliganism raised its head.